i-cant-git/UserScripts/README.md

-# lainchan-download
+# Userscripts

-Just a small user script to download files from lainchan with their original filenames
+* [lainchan-download](lainchan-download.user.js) - A small userscript to download files from lainchan with their original filenames